-The execution of Catalan anarchist and educator Francisco Ferrer, 103 years ago today, was not punishment for the crime of which he had been accused.
+The execution of Catalan anarchist and educator Francisco Ferrer, on this day in 1909, was not punishment for the crime of which he had been accused.
 That the charges against him were fabricated is not in any doubt.
 Rather, his execution was the ruthless elimination of a vocal critic by powerful vested interests.
 His firing-squad in Barcelona was an act that echoed the death of Socrates more than 2,000 years earlier.
 For there is no more succinct summation of the real reason Ferrer was murdered by the state – at the behest of the Catholic Church – than those charges levelled against Socrates:

 “Failing to acknowledge the gods that the city acknowledges”.
 And “corrupting the youth”.
 These are the reasons why Ferrer – anarchist, humanist, educator and revolutionary – was killed.

 As is traditional in these cases, the man who would prove such a thorn in the side of the Catholic Church was born into a Catholic family.
 But by his late teens, he was far from the faith.
 Militantly anti-clerical, and a revolutionary republican with it, he saw Spain exploited and persecuted by both its political leaders and the Church.
 And was determined to do something about it.

 Implicated in several anti-government plots, Ferrer was exiled to France in the 1890s where he met Paul Robin and Sébastien Faure.
 Their school in Cempuis was to become his inspiration.
 Anarchist activists, they believed the most effective revolution would take place not on the streets, but in the schools.
 It was in the education of children that the class divide was perpetuated and only by liberating our minds from tyranny could we hope to drive it from the world.